 Does your team know how to handle confidential information?
 What behaviours should be adopted?

 You need to start by establishing internal rules that should be read and known to your entire team.

 When it comes to your IT security, you need to surround yourself with competent and experienced people.
 Some of you might think that outsourcing the work is less safe, but the mistake that could cost you a lot of time and money is trying to do all the work yourself in-house without getting advice from an expert team.

-You have extensions to add to your website, who takes care of them?
+You have plugins to add to your website, who takes care of them?